aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/2-setup-base-infra/4-templates/index.en.md

 EOF
 ```

-### Create Template for HTTPRoute with Custom Domain and HTTPS Listener and Create IAMAuthPolicy
+### Create Template for HTTPRoute with Custom Domain and HTTPS Only Listener and Create IAMAuthPolicy

 ```bash
 cat > templates/route-template-https-custom-domain.yaml  <<EOF